-1) The Partnership's expected production capacity includes nameplate capacity of approximately 600,000 metric tons per year ("MTPY") for the wood pellet production plant in Greenwood, South Carolina (the "Greenwood plant") after completion of the expansion project; 2) On February 17, 2021, the Partnership and Enviva Holdings, LP (our "sponsor") announced our goal of achieving "net-zero" greenhouse gas ("GHG") emissions in our operations by 2030; 3) As of February 1, 2021, excluding volumes under the contracts between long-term off-take customers and our sponsor; 4) As of February 1, 2021, including all volumes under the contracts between long-term off-take customers and the Partnership and our sponsor; 5) As of February 24, 2021, the Partnership expects to distribute at least \$3.17 per common unit for full-year 2021, before considering the benefit of any acquisitions or drop-down transactions; 6) As announced on January 27, 2021, the board of directors of our general partner (the "Board") declared a distribution of \$0.78 per common unit for the fourth quarter of 2020; 7) 2015 - 2020 Compound Average Growth Rate ("CAGR") utilizes \$1.65 minimum quarterly distribution per unit for 2015 and \$3.00 distribution per unit for 2020.
-The annualized total return for the Partnership's common units since the Partnership's IPO is per Bloomberg data, as of February 24, 2021; 8) The Partnership targets a 50/50 equity/debt capital structure for drop-downs, acquisitions, and major expansions, a total ratio of net debt to adjusted EBITDA (the "Leverage Ratio") of 3.5 - 4 times, and a distribution coverage ratio of 1.20 times, on a forward-looking annual basis.
-The Partnership's Leverage Ratio is calculated pursuant to the Partnership's credit agreement and may reflect the pro forma impact of op-downs, acquisitions, and major expansions
+1) The Partnership's expected production capacity includes nameplate capacity of approximately 600,000 metric tons per year ("MTPY") for the wood pellet production plant in Greenwood, South Carolina (the "Greenwood plant") after completion of the expansion project, and excludes expansion project, and excludes expansion project underway at the Sampson, Hamlet, and Cottondale plants (the "Multi-Plant Expansions"); 2) On February 17, 2021, the Partnership and Enviva Holdings, LP (our "sponsor") announced our goal of achieving net zero greenhouse gas ("GHG") emissions in our operations by 2030; 3) As of April 1, 2021, excluding volumes under the contracts between long-term off-take customers and our sponsor; 4) As of April 1, 2021, including all volumes under the contracts between long-term off-take customers and our sponsor; 5) As of April 28, 2021, the Partnership expects to distribute at least \$3.17 per common unit for full-year 2021, before considering the benefit of any acquisitions or drop-down transactions; 6) As announced on April 28, 2021, the Dartnership acquisition per unit for 2021; 7) 2015 - 2021 Compound Average Growth Rate ("CAGR") utilizes \$1.65 minimum quarterly distribution per unit for 2021.
+The annualized total return for the Partnership's common units since the Partnership's IPO is per Growth Rate ("EAGR") utilizes a 50/50 equity/debt capital structure for drop-downs, acquisitions, and major expansions, a total ratio of net debt to adjusted EBITDA (the "Leverage Ratio") of 3.5 - 4 times, and a distribution coverage ratio af 2021 times, on a forward-looking annual basis.
+The Partnership's Leverage Ratio is calculated pursuant to the Partnership's credit agreement and may reflect the pro forma impact of drop-downs, acquisitions, and major expansions